 At present, there are several scams going on in the state of Arkansas.
 One is a wire fraud, where scam artist will attempt to have a consumer to wire money through work-at-home schemes or fake sweepstakes.
 Once this money is wired it is near to impossible to recall the wire transfer and get the money back.
 Another scam is the selling of “Free” Diabetic supplies.
 The SMP helpline is flooded with calls from Medicare beneficiaries all over Arkansas who are receiving calls from Durable Medical Equipment Supply Companies (DME companies) soliciting free diabetic monitors.
 There are many more scams around the U.S. taking advantage of ours senior population every single day.

-RSVP of Central Arkansas has been awarded with a SMP Grant for the 2013-14 budget year to train volunteers within Pulaski, Lonoke and Saline counties in central Arkansas.
+RSVP of Central Arkansas has been awarded with a SMP Grant r to train volunteers within Pulaski, Lonoke and Saline counties in central Arkansas.
 These trained volunteers will help educate beneficiaries in places like Senior Centers, Churches, AARP Chapters, and anywhere senior citizens gather.
 Materials will be placed in doctor’s offices, pharmacies and places so beneficiaries can read and call if needing help.
 These beneficiaries are empowered by learning what to look for while reading their Medicare Summary Notice (MSN), by keeping a medical journal on their visits to the doctor’s office, or simply counting their medications at their local pharmacies.
 More importantly the beneficiaries know to NEVER give out their Medicare, Medicaid, and Social Security number(s).

 volunteers received Certificates of Completion after a day-long SMP training seminar.
 The RSVP of